Best Chrome Bookmark Extension 2026: 7 Tested, 1 Surprise Winner

 What is the best Chrome bookmark extension in 2026?

 It depends what 'best' means for you.
-If you save articles to read later but never get to them, Burn 451 Web Clipper is the only Chrome extension built around that problem — saves auto-delete after 24 hours unless you read them.
+If you save articles to read later but never get to them, Burn 451 Web Clipper is the Chrome extension built explicitly around that problem — saves auto-delete after 24 hours unless you read them.
 If you save links to reference indefinitely, Raindrop is the cleanest free-tier option.
-If you highlight while reading, Readwise Reader is worth $8/month.
-Native Chrome bookmarks technically work but offer zero surfacing — saved articles disappear into a folder where 94% are never reopened.
+If you highlight while reading, Readwise Reader is worth $9.99/mo annual ($12.99 monthly).
+Native Chrome bookmarks technically work but offer zero surfacing — saved articles disappear into folders that most people never revisit.

 Is there a free Chrome bookmark extension that includes AI?